sphinx-contrib/confluencebuilder/doc/configuration.rst

     .. note::

         This option cannot be used with :lref:`confluence_publish_root`.

-    .. versionchanged:: 1.9 Support added for accepting a page identifier.

     The root page found inside the configured space (:lref:`confluence_space_key`) where published pages will be a